c3lang/c3-web/src/content/docs/Language Common/vectors.md

 Like arrays, it's possible to make slices and iterate over vectors.
 :::note
-The storage alignment of vectors are often different from arrays, which should be taken into account when storing vectors.
+The storage alignment requirements of vectors are often different from arrays, which should be taken into account when storing vectors.
 :::